-This class is made up of five types of assignments: Scheduled Weekly Readings, Discussion Board Postings, a preliminary essay email (topic proposal), Research & Analysis Essay, and Final Exam.
-More detailed assignment descriptions will be uploaded to "assignment sheets" in Blackboard within at least three weeks of the assignment's due date, except for the final exam, which will be posted one week before the exam is due.
-All written assignments other than emails must be submitted in electronic form through Blackboard on their due dates.
-Late research essays will be penalized 5 points per 24-hour period and will not be accepted after the due date/time of the final exam.
+This class is made up of five types of assignments: Scheduled Weekly Readings, Weekly Written Responses to a prompt or Zoom meeting discussion, a preliminary essay email (topic proposal), Research & Analysis Essay, and Comparative Analysis Film Essay.
+More detailed assignment descriptions will be uploaded to "Essay Assignments" folder in Blackboard within at least three weeks of the assignment's due date.
+All written assignments other than emails must be submitted in electronic form through Blackboard by their due dates.